You can make a complaint using any of these channels:

 If you are not satisfied with our formal response at stage 1, you can ask for your complaint to be moved to stage 2.
 You are invited to present your case to a panel made up of the Chief Executive plus 2 Broadland board members.
 You can put your case in writing or join the meeting in person.
 If you choose to attend the meeting, you can bring an advocate with you, such as a friend or family member, to provide support.
 The panel will consider your case and give Broadland’s final response, and the reasons for their decision, within 3 working days of the panel hearing.

 This is the final stage of Broadland’s complaints procedure.

-If you are still not satisfied, you can take your complaint to the Housing Ombudsman who will investigate.
+If you are still not satisfied, you can take your complaint to the Housing Ombudsman (see below), who will investigate.
 We will provide details of these rights of further appeal after the panel hearing.

 Compensation and goodwill